Building collapse after fire kills 1 firefighter; 5 injured

-PHILADELPHIA (AP) — A building caught fire and later collapsed in Philadelphia, killing one firefighter and injuring six other people, two critically, after all became trapped early Saturday, authorities said.
+PHILADELPHIA (AP) — A building caught fire and later collapsed in Philadelphia, killing one firefighter and injuring five other people, two critically, after all became trapped early Saturday, authorities said.

 The fire was reported just before 2 a.m.
 Saturday in the building in north Philadelphia, eight occupants were safely evacuated and the fire had been declared under control, officials said.
 At 3:24 a.m., the building collapsed, Deputy Fire Commissioner Craig Murphy said.

-Fire Commissioner Adam Thiel said in a statement Saturday afternoon that the department is grieving with “family, friends, and community.”
-He added, “It is not possible to express in words what we feel at this time.”
+Fire Commissioner Adam Thiel told reporters Saturday evening that rescuers “were able to communicate with” Williamson and another firefighter for most of the several hours they remained trapped, but because of the degree of the collapse and where Williamson was located within the structure “we were not able to save him.”

+The former Marine was “highly respected throughout our department” and had trained “countless” cadets, Thiel said.
+Williamson is to have a “full honors” fire department funeral “and given the outpouring of support that I’ve seen and we’ve seen as a department, you can expect this to be a pretty large event.”

+“We’re absolutely grieving, we’re mourning,” Thiel said.
+“We have a lot more crying and a lot more processing to do this unfolds as we move forward with properly honoring Lt.
+Williamson,” he said.
 Murphy had told reporters at a briefing at about 8 a.m.
-Saturday that “It’s going to be a rough few weeks coming up.”
+Saturday that: “It’s going to be a rough few weeks coming up.”

 Mayor Jim Kenney called it “a heartbreaking day for our city.”